nespinoza/lcogtAP/README.md

 # lcogtAP

-This private repository stores codes to perform aperture photometry on a set of images from the LCOGT network.
+This repository stores codes to perform aperture photometry on a set of images from the LCOGT network.
 It supports data from all LCOGT sites.

+Author: Néstor Espinoza (nsespino@uc.cl)

 DEPENDENCIES
 ------------